NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Erastil - Minor Boon.md

-**Minor Boon** Erastil shares in his bounty as long as you work for it.
+Erastil shares in his bounty as long as you work for it.

 Whenever you roll a critical failure at a check to [[Actions/Subsist|Subsist]] in the wild, you get a failure instead.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*